 The Company has used derivatives to manage risks related to interest rate movements.
 The Company does not enter into derivative contracts for speculative purposes.
 Interest rate swap contracts are recognized as assets or liabilities on the balance sheets and are measured at fair value.
 The fair value was calculated and provided by the lender, a Level II valuation technique.
 Management reviewed the fair values for the instruments as provided by the lender and determined the related asset and liability to be an accurate estimate of future gains and losses to the Company.
-The fair value of the interest rate swap was valued as an \$3 asset as of December 31, 2019.
-This interest rate swap agreement matured on May 11, 2020.
+The Company is not a party to any interest rate swaps as of December 31, 2021.